thradams/cake/removing_phase_2.md

 ## Problem Description

 There are instances of unnecessary line continuation in C code that can be removed.
-For example:
+For example.

 ```c
 void F(int a, \